 The skis were a difficult part of the design as they formed both an aerodynamic and hydrodynamic surface i.e. they had to be a smooth surface on the aircraft and also act as skis when deployed.
 The fact that proved this aspect of the design was difficult in the original aircraft was made obvious when the drawings and the scan of the aircraft differed slightly from each other, indicating that subtle tweaks were applied to the aircraft to ensure the mechanism worked correctly in reality.

 The deployment was linked front and back, however deployed and retracted with a very troublesome compound angle.
 When the skis are deployed they mimic an almost water skier style position.
 When retracted they raise back into the body to perfectly close and seal the ski well opening.
 If you can only imagine the scale of challenge that this would have given the engineers at the time, especially without the use of modern CAD tools.

 The engineers had to also consider the choice of materials used, as the salinity in the seawater can negatively affect different types of materials.
 Saltwater corrodes metal five times faster than fresh water does and the salty, humid ocean air causes metal to corrode 10 times faster than air with normal humidity.

 Once the entire CAD model was complete, detailed drawings of all the machined and fabricated components were produced.
 This enabled the manufacturing partners to produce all the necessary components that were required to complete the entire build of the Sea Dart.
 Components have been manufactured from aerospace grade carbon fibre, aluminium, stainless steels and titanium.
 All composite components are made using pre-pregnated carbon or glass fibres.

-Currently, the Little Jet Company are in the process of testing the aircraft and the Sea Dart is due for its maiden flight later in 2021.
-See footage from the first water trials here.
+Currently, the Little Jet Company are in the process of testing the aircraft and the Sea Dart is due for its maiden flight in 2022.
+See footage from the latest water trials here.